textX/textX/docs/scoping.md

 nothing is found; or a `Postponed` object, see below).

-The scope provider is responsible to check the type and throw a TextXSemanticError if the type is not ok.
+The scope provider is responsible to check the type and throw a `TextXSemanticError` if the type is not OK.

 Scope providers shall be stateless or have unmodifiable state after
 construction: this means they should allow to be reused for different models